 (2) Applications to approve estate professionals;

-(3) Motions to exceed the page limit (must include explanation);
+(3) Motions to exceed the page limit (must include explanation and how many pages are necessary);

 (4) Motions to set bar date for filing claims;